aya49/202105_sfu_cmpt_127/labs/02/README.md

 }
 ```

-The program can be run like so and work as expected:
+The program can be run like so and work as expected (we use `a.out` as the program name):

 ```
 $ ./a.out 5 3.14